 These are not numbers on a report.
 These are real people, in real rooms, waiting for real answers.
 Health is not something you measure in a chart.
 It is the moment a mother finally exhales.
 It is the year a child gets to grow up.
 It is the treatment that actually works because someone took the time to understand one person, not a crowd.

 We started this company because we believe that losing someone to a disease we could have predicted is not a tragedy of nature.
 It is a failure of tools.
-The biology was there.
-The signals were there.
-We just didn't have a system capable of reading them fast enough, deeply enough, personally enough.
-Now we do.
+The biology is there.
+The signals are there.
+What has been missing is a system capable of reading them fast enough, deeply enough, personally enough.
+That is what we are building.

-Every technology we build, every model we train, every simulation we run comes back to a single question: does this give someone more time?
+Every technology we develop, every model we design, every simulation we architect comes back to a single question: will this give someone more time?
 Time measured in birthdays, in first steps, in one more conversation with the person they love.
-If it does, we ship it.
-If it doesn't, we go back and make it better.
+If the answer is yes, we build it.
+If it is not, we go back and make it better.

 The world does not need another pharmaceutical company that treats disease as a market.
 It needs one that treats every human body as the irreplaceable thing it is.
 That is why we exist.

 Mateo is three years old.
 He was born with a congenital heart defect.
 His parents were told he would need open-heart surgery, but the waiting list was long and the risks were real.
-We studied Mateo’s condition by creating a complete simulation of his heart, understanding exactly where and why the tissue wasn’t developing correctly.
-Instead of surgery, we found a way to guide his body to correct the defect on its own, with a precisely timed, targeted intervention.
+What if there was a way to simulate his heart completely, understand exactly where and why the tissue wasn’t developing correctly, and find a path that guides his body to correct the defect on its own?
 No operating room.
 No scars.
-Today Mateo runs around the house chasing the family dog.
-He collects toy trucks.
-His heart works perfectly, and he has no idea it was ever broken.
+That is the kind of medicine we are building toward.
+Not because it sounds futuristic, but because children like Mateo deserve better than a waiting list.

 of drug candidates fail clinical trials